hugohabel/amelia-start-page/src/modules/countdown/docs/COUNTDOWN_README.md

 To configure the target date the user is presented with a form where he can enter the name of the event, the date, and format to display the remaining time.

-As with every widget, the user has the option to remove it from her start page.
+As with every widget, the user has the option to remove it from their start page.

 ## Widget UI